-"What did Jesus do" is a question that remains the hallmark of the Christian Church's message and identity in the world.
+The question "What did Jesus do?" remains the hallmark of the Christian Church's message and identity.
 "What would Jesus do?" is the major question this course will ask.
 What are the determined features of the ethical life Jesus modeled and taught?
-What do the narratives of the four gospels offer as ethical foundation for one's personal life?
+How do the narratives of the four gospels offer people an ethical foundation?
+How can we understand Jesus' ethics in relation to ideas of truth, consequences, fairness, and character?
 Students may not earn credit for more than one VUSM course at the 400 level.
-Prerequisite: any 300 level VUSM course or transfer student placement.
+Prerequisite: any 300-level VUSM course or transfer student placement.